G0246/mipad-liuqin-rooting/README.md

 ---
 ## HyperOS bypass / MIUI method
 > [!NOTE]
-> Unlock bootloader will factory reset and clear all your data, backup before you do so.
+> Unlocking the bootloader will factory reset and clear all your data, backup before you do so.

 1. If you are on HyperOS, then you need an extra step and follow the instructions to bypass the bootloader using another [tool](https://github.com/MlgmXyysd/Xiaomi-HyperOS-BootLoader-Bypass?tab=readme-ov-file#%EF%B8%8F-how-to-use).
 (Skip this step if you are on MIUI.)
 2. Assuming you have followed the instructions above correctly and binded your Xiaomi account to your device, you can then use the official [Mi Unlock tool](https://en.miui.com/unlock/index.html) to check remaining time.